Yanhua-Zhang/MultiTrans/README.md

 ### 2. Prepare data

-Download the preprocessed data and put it into the dictionary "preprocessed_data".
+Download the preprocessed data and put it into the folder "preprocessed_data".

 - Download the Synapse dataset from [official website](https://www.synapse.org/#!Synapse:syn3193805/wiki/217789).
 Convert them to numpy format, clip within [-125, 275], normalize each 3D volume to [0, 1], and extract 2D slices from 3D volume for training while keeping the testing 3D volume in h5 format.